Vijay8143/webdev/README.md

 A basic chessboard using grid layout.

 ### 📝 Application Form
-HTML form project with basic styling.
+HTML form project with basic styling..

 ---

 ## 🚀 How to Run

+download the repo and extract it and
-Open `index.html` or any project file directly in your browser.
+Open `index.html` or any project file directly in your browser...